PRIVACY POLICY

 To help protect your privacy and maintain security, we will take steps and may require you to provide certain information to verify your identity before granting you access to your personal information or complying with your request.

 Where permissible under applicable law, we reserve the right to charge a fee for instance if your request is manifestly unfounded or excessive, to cover the administrative costs incurred by your request.
-We will endeavour to respond to your request as soon as possible and in any case within the applicable timeframe.
+We will endeavor to respond to your request as soon as possible and in any case within the applicable timeframe.

-15. CAN THE PRIVACY POLICY CHANGE?
+16. CAN THE PRIVACY POLICY CHANGE?

 We may occasionally make changes to this privacy policy, for example to comply with new requirements imposed by applicable laws or technical requirements.
 We will post the updated privacy policy on our website.
 We therefore encourage you to review this page every so often.